 - A Leader In Me banner is at the entrance to school with our slogan

-- Monthly leadership messaging on outside display board
+- Monthly leadership messaging is on outside display board

-- Main school goals and tracking in front foyer with bulletin boards
+- Main school goals and tracking are in the front foyer with bulletin boards

-- Legacy Statement bulletin board in front foyer with staff statements
+- Legacy Statement bulletin board is in front foyer with staff statements

 - Each class has a leadership corner with LIM information and tracking

-- TV screen with leadership pictures in front foyer
+- TV screen with leadership pictures of student leaders in front foyer

 - Inspirational quotes throughout school